-Psychologists who have studied the behavior of both men and women are careful enough not to generalize them on the basis of stereotypes.
+Psychologists who have studied the behavior of both men and women are careful enough not to generalize them based on stereotypes.
 Variations do tend to exist among both groups.

 Communication skills play a great role in deciding the success of an individual in his career or profession.
 People who possess good communication skills do better than others in the workplace.

 How Workplace Communication Styles Differ by Gender:

-In the same manner, direct communication which is often the communication style of many men and some women as well, doesn’t mean that the person is arrogant, dominating or too proud.
+In the same manner, direct communication which is often the communication style of many men and some women as well doesn’t mean that the person is arrogant, dominating or too proud.
 These are two different ways of communication.
-Each is effective in its own manner.
+Each is effective in its manner.

 Men seek some time alone to solve a problem while women look for companionship:

-The ways in which men and women resolve issues is connected to major hormones, oxytocin and testosterone.
-Normally, when men feel that they are stressed out and are faced with problem, they tend to withdraw.
+How men and women resolve issues is connected to major hormones, oxytocin, and testosterone.
+Normally, when men feel that they are stressed out and are faced with a problem, they tend to withdraw.

 Women tend to ask more questions:

-Another major area of difference in the communication between men and women in the workplace is that women usually ask more questions than men.
+Another major area of difference in communication between men and women in the workplace is that women usually ask more questions than men.
 You might have heard the anecdote about the man who refuses to ask people directions when he loses his way.
 You may laugh at the story but it highlights a major aspect of male personality.

 Asking questions signifies different things to men and women.
-Men normally ask questions for a single purpose: only-to collect information.
+Men normally ask questions for a single purpose: only to collect information.
 When it comes to women, there are two main reasons for asking a question.

 Overpowering misunderstandings and misinterpretations:

 People communicate in the way they do, which they have been habituated to since childhood.
 But what is important is how co-workers react to it.
-They should give each other chance and find what lies behind the style of communication of that person.
+They should give each other a chance and find what lies behind the style of communication of that person.
 This can help in improving understanding among different team members.

 Men usually believe that there should be a clear purpose behind communication.
 So they speak with clarity and purpose regarding any subject.
 Women express their feelings through communication.
 For them, communication is an act of sharing.

 How much do they speak?

-Men lay emphasis on efficiency and productivity in their day to day life.
+Men emphasize efficiency and productivity in their day to day life.
 The same applies to their conversation.
 A man speaks to clear all doubts.
 He shares only those points which he feels are of vital importance.

 However, women normally do not look for a solution when they start a conversation.
 Rather, they look towards a co-worker to listen and lend a patient ear to what she wants to say.

-When it comes to sharing information, men tend to show their own expertise over the matter which they are discussing.
+When it comes to sharing information, men tend to show their expertise over the matter which they are discussing.
 In contrast, women try to build relationships with others while sharing information.
 They, thus provide others with the opportunity to gain the same level of knowledge that they have.

 Ways of listening:

 Both men and women have very different ways of listening to a conversation.
 Most trainers are of the view that men tend to listen to the speaker by slightly turning away and looking at the different parts of the room.
-Women on the other hand tend to look at the speaker in the eye and nod as a sign of approval.
+Women, on the other hand, tend to look at the speaker in the eye and nod as a sign of approval.

 Variations in body language:

 According to many eminent psychologists, women tend to be highly expressive.
-So, it is not uncommon to see them wave their hands, draw their body in by keeping their legs crossed and their arms and legs close to each other.
+So, it is not uncommon to see them wave their hands, draw their bodies in by keeping their legs crossed and their arms and legs close to each other.

 How they build relationships: